Benjamin Evans Lippincott

-Benjamin Evans Lippincott (born 1902, died 10 November 1988) was an American academic who was Professor of Political Science at the University of Minnesota.
+Benjamin Evans Lippincott (1902 – 10 November 1988) was an American academic who was Professor of Political Science at the University of Minnesota.

-He studied at Yale, Oxford, and the London School of Economics where he gained a PhD in 1930 under Harold Laski.
+He studied at Yale, Oxford, and the London School of Economics where he earned a PhD in 1930 under Harold Laski.
 He joined the University of Minnesota in 1929.

-During the Second World War, from 1943 to 1945 he served overseas as historian of the Thirteenth Air Force in the South Pacific, and earned the Legion of Merit.
+During the Second World War, from 1943 to 1945 he served overseas as historian of the Thirteenth Air Force in the South Pacific and earned the Legion of Merit.
 After the war he was reserve officer, attaining the rank of colonel.

 He was married to Gertrude Lawton.